isZachariah/isZachariah/README.md

 + [Rock Paper Scissors](https://iszachariah.github.io/rockpaperscissors-/)

 #### I work with a variety of languages and frameworks including but not limited to:
-- TypeScript/ JavaScript
+- TypeScript/ JavaScript | React | Nextjs
+- CSS (I am a fan of tailwindcss) and HTML
+- C++
-- Rust
+- Python
 - Kotlin
 - Java

+I've played around with a handful of other languages as well, including Rust, Go, and Julia.

 #### Contact Me:
 - [LinkedIn](https://www.linkedin.com/in/zachariahmagee/)